paluro567/personal-website/docs/Projects.md

 - <u>Market Data Automation & Processing </u> </br>
-Configured Autosys automation to process market data files received in scheduled email, file drops, or other delivery methods.
+Configured Autosys automation to process market data files received by scheduled emails, file drops, or other delivery methods.
-These processses have all been generalized and implemented as their own runtype code in the organization Python Datalake project for reusable behavior.
+These processses have all been generalized and implemented as their own runtype code in the organization's Python Datalake project for reusable behavior.
 - <u>Full-Stack 1065 Tax Form</u> </br>
-Structured a full-stack application for the organization to submit 1065 tax forms to a database and incorporated logic allowing the versioning of submissions while coordinating with existing records in the database.
+Structured a full-stack application for the organization to submit 1065 tax forms to a database and incorporated logic enabling  versioning of submissions.
 - <u>Structured Company Site with Embedded Power BI Reports</u> </br>
 Improved accessibility for management to upload new files with company data and visualize through embedded Power BI reports.